RelationalAI/rai-gnns-tutorial/HM/MLflow.md

 <p align="center"><em>Figure 1: Example of an MLFLow experiments tracking section.</em></p>

 Clicking on a specific model (here `crawling-mole-592`) will direct you to its detailed page, where you can track its progress.
-If the model is still training, the `Overview` tab will indicate that its Status is `Running`, like shown in the figure below.
+If the model is still training, the `Overview` tab will indicate that its Status is `Running`, like shown in the Figure 2 below.

 <p align="center">